secretstartups/handbook/ceo/index.html.md

 ### Connecting on Social Media

 I have accounts on [LinkedIn](https://www.linkedin.com/in/sijbrandij) and [Facebook](https://www.facebook.com/sytse).
 I will not send invites to team members on those networks since as the CEO I don't want to impose myself on anyone.
 But I would love to connect and I will happily accept your LinkedIn and Facebook friend request.
-If there is a delay in accepting your LinkedIn connect request, please ping the Staff EBA to the CEO in #eba-team on slack and they will accept your connection request.
+Please ping the Staff EBA to the CEO in #eba-team on slack and they will accept your connection request.
 You can also find me on Twitter as [@sytses](https://twitter.com/sytses), I won't request to follow private twitter accounts, I assume I'm welcome to follow public twitter accounts, if not please let me know.

 ### Communicating Follow Ups